-This draft Trauma-Informed Network of Care Roadmap was developed and informed by contributions from the Network of Care Subcommittee members, as well as several other key advisors.
+This Trauma-Informed Network of Care Roadmap was informed by contributions from the Network of Care Subcommittee members, as well as several other key advisors to the ACEs Aware initiative.
 Each member brought an invaluable perspective that informed the milestones, recommendations, and content of this Roadmap.
+We would also like to thank the technical writers of the Roadmap, Aurrera Health Group, for their efforts to convene, facilitate, and distill these discussions into this written report.
+We would also like to recognize the contributions from our ACEs Aware partners and advisors, ACEs Connection and Health+ Studio.